kaifresh/ExperimentJS/README.md

 ### DATA

-When your experiment completes, by default the browser will download a CSV formatted output of the current participant's results.
+When your experiment completes, the browser will download a CSV formatted output of the current participant's results.

 | Participant Name | Participant Number | IV0_Emotion faces | DV_value |
 |------------------|--------------------|-------------------|----------|